JuliaStats/MixedModels.jl/docs/src/rankdeficiency.md

 In other words, singularity of the covariance matrix for the random effects, which means that there are one or more directions in which there is no variability in the random effects, is different from singularity of the model matrix for the random effects, which would affect the ability to define uniquely these coefficients.
 The penalty term always provides a unique solution for the random-effects coefficients.

-In addition to handling naturally occuring rank deficiency in the random effects, the regularization allows us to fit explicitly overparameterized random effects.
+In addition to handling naturally occurring rank deficiency in the random effects, the regularization allows us to fit explicitly overparameterized random effects.
 For example, we can use `fulldummy` to fit both an intercept term and $n$ indicator variables in the random effects for a categorical variable with $n$ levels instead of the usual $n-1$ contrasts.

 ```@example Main
 kb07 = MixedModels.dataset(:kb07)
 contrasts = Dict(var => HelmertCoding() for var in (:spkr, :prec, :load))
 fit(MixedModel, @formula(rt_raw ~ spkr * prec * load + (1|subj) + (1+prec|item)), kb07; contrasts=contrasts)
+DisplayAs.Text(ans) # hide
 ```

 ```@example Main
 fit(MixedModel, @formula(rt_raw ~ spkr * prec * load + (1|subj) + (1+fulldummy(prec)|item)), kb07; contrasts=contrasts)
+DisplayAs.Text(ans) # hide
 ```

 This may be useful when the `PCA` property suggests a random effects structure larger than only main effects but smaller than all interaction terms.
-This is also simiar to the functionality provided by `dummy` in `lme4`, but as in the difference between `zerocorr` in Julia and `||` in R, there are subtle differences in how this explansion interacts with other terms in the random effects.
+This is also similar to the functionality provided by `dummy` in `lme4`, but as in the difference between `zerocorr` in Julia and `||` in R, there are subtle differences in how this expansion interacts with other terms in the random effects.